gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-04/index.md

-- Fixes an "interpolation-only expressions" deprecation warning in `ecs-service`.
+- Fixes an &quot;interpolation-only expressions&quot; deprecation warning in `ecs-service`.